U.S. steps up pursuit of far-right activists in 2016 voter suppression probe

 Thornley, a lawyer for one of the alleged co-conspirators, Tim Gionet, told Reuters that Gionet was innocent, adding that the details about the four in the FBI complaint reinforced his belief that FBI was hoping to turn members of that group against each other.

 Gionet, a banned YouTube prankster and former BuzzFeed social media strategist calling himself Baked Alaska, is well-known.
-A week before the vote-by-text complaint, Gionet was arrested for participating in the Jan.
+A week before the vote-by-text complaint here, Gionet was arrested for participating in the Jan.
 6 riot inside the U.S. Capitol, where the FBI says video showed him refusing police orders.

 Thornley said his client’s actions on Twitter were protected free speech.
 And with new laws around voting rights a major political issue, he said it was suspicious that the criminal case went forward only after the Biden Administration took over.